 Now that it’s getting into the afternoon we’ll start heading back the way we came, past Old Town towards Perast.

 If you’re a fan of oysters & mussels, you must stop in for some of the freshest (sustainable!) oysters in Montenegro.
 Skoljke Boke is an oyster farm located in Orahovac, located between Perast and Old Town.
 Appointments must be made in advance but it’s an unforgettable experience.
-Check out my post HERE to learn all about this hidden gem.

 After your oyster appetizer, drive 5 minutes up the road to Perast.
 Perast is a picture perfect bayside town with two unique islets off the coast.
 Start off by hiring a boat to take you across the bay to visit Our Lady of the Rocks, a Roman Catholic Church and museum.
 The boat ride cost €3-€5 and the whole visit should take less than an hour.